 Modern medicine supports the healing properties of licorice as an effective anti-inflammatory for soothing mucus membranes in the airways.
 In addition, a lozenge of medically effective licorice has an emollient-promoting effect insofar as it dissolves tough mucus in the lungs and bronchi.

-Licorice for colds and viruses
+Licorice health benefits for colds and viruses

 In addition to traditional medicinal uses for coughs and respiratory inflammation, recent research suggests that licorice can have a dampening affect on the cold and flu viruses as well as other more chronic viruses.